• Desiree Farragher, MSW, LISW-S

 Professional Objectives

-“In my role as a clinical social worker, it is my priority to provide support, education and therapeutic interventions through comprehensive treatment.
-I continually work to expand my knowledge to implement in my social work practice.
-It is my intention to include clients in developing their own treatment goals, to empower and encourage the ability for one to evaluate his or her own progress.
-Overall, my goal as a social worker is to promote adaptive thought patterns, coping strategies, problem-solving and self-awareness to enhance individual social and emotional growth.”
+“It is my priority to provide support, education and therapeutic interventions through comprehensive treatment.
+I continually work to expand my knowledge to implement in my practice.
+Clients are included in developing their own treatment goals, to empower them and encourage the ability for one to evaluate his or her own progress.
+Overall, my goal is to promote adaptive thought patterns, healthy coping strategies, problem-solving skills and self-awareness to enhance individual social and emotional growth.”

 Theoretical Orientation